Marlins vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Marlins Recent Betting Performance

-- In seven games as the underdog over the last 10 matchups, the Marlins have a record of 4-3.
+- Over the past 10 games, the Marlins have been favored twice and won both contests.

-- In their last 10 games with an over/under, the Marlins and their opponents have combined to eclipse the total eight times.
+- In their last 10 games with a total, the Marlins and their opponents are 7-3-0 when it comes to hitting the over.

 Read More About This Game